-- entities that do not operate a 'platform' (see Question 60); or - digital asset owners that are not 'platform users' (e.g. digital asset owners that do not trade digital assets on the entity's platform, but solely engage the entity for custodial services).
+• entities that do not operate a 'platform' (see Question 60); or digital asset owners that are not 'platform users' (e.g. digital asset owners that do not trade digital assets on the entity's platform, but solely engage the entity for custodial services).

-Interpretive response: No. We believe it is not necessary for the digital asset owner to trade digital assets on the entity's platform for a safeguarding obligation to exist related to holding the owner's digital assets.
+Interpretive response: No. We believe it is not necessary for the digital asset owner to trade digital assets on the entity's platform for a safeguarding obligation to exist.